omprabhu31/omprabhu31.github.io/contact.md

 	<li><a href="https://www.linkedin.com/in/omprabhu31/">LinkedIn</a></li>
 </ul>

-If you wish to contact me but remain anonymous, you can do so [here](https://forms.gle/U7fuk4wQ771iAaLf6).
+If you wish to contact me but remain anonymous, you can do so below.
+If, for some reason, the embed doesn't work for you, you can find the link to the form in the page footer as well.

+<iframe src="https://docs.google.com/forms/d/e/1FAIpQLSfG-jusOqOxokcExQO-CVaXXqkAf2rzybisQkBEiyBdj4-nTQ/viewform?embedded=true" width="640" height="746" frameborder="0" marginheight="0" marginwidth="0">Loading…</iframe>